tdewin/best-practices-guide/resource_planning/search_server_and_indexing.md

 ### Using Veeam Backup Search (Optional Component)

-In its early versions Veeam did not have its own indexing engine, instead it used a connector named Veeam Backup Search to connect to the Microsoft Search Server 2010 that provided search capabilities.
+In its early versions Veeam did not have its own indexing engine, instead it used the Veeam Backup Search component to connect to the Microsoft Search Server 2010 that provided search capabilities.
 Now Veeam has its own built in indexing engine developed specifically for this purpose.

  It is no longer a requirement to have a Veeam Backup Search configured as Veeam Integrated indexing engine can be more performant.